michealespinola/syno.plexupdate/README.md

 ### 1. Save the Script to Your NAS

 Download the script and place it into a location of your choosing.
-As an example, if you are using the "`admin`" account for system administration tasks, you can place the script within that accounts home folder; such as in a nested folder location like this:
+As an example, if you are using the "`admin`" account for system administration tasks, you can place the script within that accounts home folder; such as in a nested directory location like this:

-    \\SYNOLOGY\home\scripts\bash\plex\syno.plexupdate\syno.plexupdate.sh
+    /home/scripts/bash/plex/syno.plexupdate/syno.plexupdate.sh

 -aka-

-    \\SYNOLOGY\homes\admin\scripts\bash\plex\syno.plexupdate\syno.plexupdate.sh
+    /homes/admin/scripts/bash/plex/syno.plexupdate/syno.plexupdate.sh

 ### 2. Add the Plex 'Public Key Certificate' in the DSM